jfspps/Data-Structures-and-Algorithms/3_Classes_in_C++.md

 ```

 Now derive `BaseClass` in another header file.
-Note the way in which the identifiers are used:
+Note the way in which the identifiers and member _access specifiers_ are used:

 ```cpp
 // inside DerivedClass.h